stuartyeates/xpointer/README.md

 * most of an xinclude implementation
 * xi:fallback
 * HTTP, HTTPS, FTP and file URIs supported
-* Main the processes standard in to standard out.
+* Main the processes standard-in to standard-out.
 * xpointer element() scheme (with a handful of test cases)
+* xpointer string-range() scheme (with a handful of test cases, none spanning tags)

 == Things that don't appear to work